Review by Solandia

 Whether you agree with the author’s justification for reordering the cards or not, the Restored Order Tarot deck is an attractive version of Rider-Waite art and, through their concepts of mandalas and quartets, offers a novel way of working with Tarot cards.

-See card images from the Tarot in de Herstelde Orde
+See sample card images from the Tarot in de Herstelde Orde

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images